 The Barcelona Aquarium, a modern learning centre and a world-renowned tourist attraction, is home to an astonishing number of Mediterranean sea creatures.
 With 450 different species in more than 35 exhibits, the aquarium displays some of the rarest examples of marine life from around the world within its extensive facilities.

 Exquisitely constructed, the Barcelona Aquarium will present you with 11,000 sea creatures, which are spread across 35 tanks, each one specially designed to suit their area.
-These include eels, stingrays, sharks and many rare species from around the world.
+These include eels, stingrays, sharks, and many rare species from around the world.
 Meet the seven zones (or aquariums) that focus specifically on tropical marine life.
 In addition to hosting many interactive programs for children and adults throughout the week, L’Aquàrium Barcelona also features a moving sidewalk that allows tourists to walk right through a tunnel, right into the Oceanarium.
 Have an up close and personal experience diving in a cage, with sharks within reach.
-For more information click here.
+For more information, see GetYourGuide.

 Trip to Andorra

 Andorra is tiny, which makes it ideal for a day trip from Barcelona.
-If you want to make the most of your trip, leave early and plan your day in advance.
+If you want to make the most of your trip, leave early and plan your day.
 And if you have a few days to spare, we recommend spending an evening or two in the small but beautiful country.

 Trip to Figueres

 Although small in size, Figueres is a great city to visit and has a lot to offer tourists.
-From a number of interesting historical sites and museums to the countless tributes and references to Dali, Figueres is a great destination for all those who choose to visit.
+From several interesting historical sites and museums to the countless tributes and references to Dali, Figueres is a great destination for all those who choose to visit.
 For us, the main reason for visiting was the Dali museum, which had been recommended to us by many people and for which we had seen many photos.
-For organised day tours from Barcelona see here.
-Finally, you can rent a car and combine it with the above mentioned excursion to Andorra.
+For organised day tours from Barcelona, check on GetYourGuide.
+Finally, you can rent a car and combine it with the above-mentioned excursion to Andorra.

 Best Places to Eat in Barcelona

-Bar Jai-Ca: The service was very quick and pleasant and the staff were very attentive to ensure we were satisfied.
-In terms of prices, the dishes were much more affordable than the downtown establishments and the quantities were enough to fill us up.
-We don’t have any specific dishes to recommend as they were all delicious and we were unable to pick out any.
+Bar Jai-Ca: The service was very quick and pleasant, and the staff was very attentive to ensure we were satisfied.
+In terms of prices, the dishes were much more affordable than the downtown establishments, and the quantities were enough to fill us up.
+We don’t have any specific dishes to recommend, as they were all delicious and we were unable to pick out any.

-Le Romane: It was Italian night and after searching for the best in town we ended up at Le Romane.
+Le Romane: It was an Italian night, and after searching for the best in town, we ended up at Le Romane.
 And it was the best choice!
-We booked a table first to ensure a comfortable table as we were 2 families with a baby and a child, and arriving there from the first moment we knew we would have a great time.
-The staff were so friendly and helpful.
-The choices for the slices on the pizza seemed endless and ultimately delicious as well as the risotto and carbonara were delicious and quite filling.
-What you should try though is the sagria, where I have to admit we asked for a 2nd glass and if we weren’t with the kids we would have ordered a 3rd.
+We booked a table first to ensure a comfortable table, as we were 2 families with a baby and a child, and arriving there from the first moment, we knew we would have a great time.
+The staff was so friendly and helpful.
+The choices for the slices on the pizza seemed endless, and ultimately delicious.
+The risotto and carbonara were delicious and quite filling.
+What you should try, though, is the sagria, where I have to admit we asked for a 2nd glass, and if we weren’t with the kids, we would have ordered a 3rd.

 When to go